Longitudinally transverse myelitis as a rare complication of pneumococcal meningitis: case report

 Pneumococcal meningitis is the most severe bacterial meningitis rarely complicated by acute myelitis.
 We report a case of a 54-year-old female who presented with pneumococcal meningoencephalitis.
 After eight days of hospitalization, the patient presented a sudden onset of bilateral lower legs weakness and bladder and bowel sphincter dysfunction.
 A neurological examination revealed a flaccid paraplegia.
 A magnetic resonance imaging (MRI) of the brain and the complete spinal cord was performed and showed cervical and thoracic myelitis.
 The patient was successfully treated with antibiotics and intravenous steroids.
 This case emphasizes the importance of considering myelitis as an acute complication of bacterial pneumococcal meningitis, with a good prognosis depending on early recognition and administration of appropriate therapy.

 Bacterial meningitis is a medical emergency requiring immediate diagnosis and treatment.
 Streptococcus pneumoniae and Neisseria meningitidis are the most common and aggressive pathogens of meningitis [1].
 Pneumococcal meningitis is the most severe bacterial meningitis and has the worst clinical prognosis.
 Survival depends on early recognition, followed by administration of appropriate antibiotic therapy.
-Neurological complications of community aquired pneumococcal meningitis such as edema, vascular alterations and hydrocephalus are rare but can be observed [2].
+Neurological complications of community-acquired pneumococcal meningitis such as edema, vascular alterations and hydrocephalus are rare but can be observed [2].
 Longitudinally extensive transverse myelitis (TM) is an unusual complication with few cases reported in the literature [3].
 We present a case of an adult patient diagnosed with acute pneumococcal myelitis.

 Patient information: a 54-year-old female presented to the emergency department (ED) with a four-day history of fever, headache, and vomiting.
 She had a previous history of two anterior episodes of pneumococcal meningitis treated with antibiotics with a good clinical outcome.